Why tension builds up in the first place

 Is therapeutic massage the same as relaxation massage?

-Can this be combined with remedial massage?
+Can therapeutic massage be combined with remedial massage in the same session?